RMRuize MaAI SYSTEMS LAB

 NBA Roster Upgrade Agent

-An LLM-driven roster recommendation and scouting workflow built around team need diagnosis, player strength vectors, and fit ranking.
+An LLM-driven NBA player recommendation and scouting workflow built around team need diagnosis, player strength vectors, fit ranking, robustness checks, and grounded Q&A.

 overview